kissmygritts/telemetR-v2/README.md

     * documentation site
 1. Methods to extend the functionality (a plugin system)
 1. Build and deploy as a SaaS (maybe?)

+## File Structure

+Sanbox: working out the code to later be encapsulated into functions, the package, and later the Shiny app.